dreambottle/R11-psp-english/Notes.md

 See folder `text/font/` for scripts.

-Game engine adds to much width between glyphs (seems like 4px), so currently the right border was decreased by 2 px for all glyphs, which may cause some side effects.
+Game engine adds additional space between glyphs in scene textxs.
+This has been fixed (additional spacing removed) by one of the patches in `boot-patches.asm`.

 Glyph 751 is a whitespace.